Correspondence learning between morphologically different robots via task demonstrations: ACKNOWLEDGMENT

 \section{ACKNOWLEDGMENT}

-This research has been funded by the JST Moonshot R\&D, Japan (Grant Number: JPMJMS2292), by the JST CREST, Japan (Grant Number: JPMJCR21P4), by the JSPS KAKENHI, Japan (Grant Number: 21H05053), by the World Premier International Research Center Initiative (WPI), MEXT, Japan, by Japan Society for the Promotion of Science, Grant-in-Aid for Scientific Research – the project with number 22H03670, the project JPNP16007 commissioned by the New Energy and Industrial Technology Development Organization (NEDO), and the Scientific and Technological Research Council of Turkey (TUBITAK, 118E923).
-The authors would like to thank Muhammet Hatipoglu for his help in accelerating the collection of real-world data.
+This research has been funded by the JST Moonshot R\&D, Japan (JPMJMS2292), by the JST CREST, Japan (JPMJCR21P4), by the JSPS KAKENHI, Japan (21H05053), by the World Premier International Research Center Initiative (WPI), MEXT, Japan, by Japan Society for the Promotion of Science, Grant-in-Aid for Scientific Research – the project (22H03670), the project JPNP16007 commissioned by the New Energy and Industrial Technology Development Organization (NEDO), and the Scientific and Technological Research Council of Turkey (TUBITAK, 118E923).
+The authors would like to thank Muhammet Hatipoglu for his help in the real robot experiments.